 • Be available to play Saturday games during the July school holidays and players in the Snr A team must be available to play the last Supernet Wednesday of the July break.

-• Be available to attend tournaments during the following dates if selected: Junior SISS: Mon July 3 – Wed July 5, Christchurch, Senior SISS: Sun August 27 – Thurs August 31, Invercargill.
+• Be available to attend tournaments during the following dates if selected: Junior SISS: Mon July 8 – Thurs July 11, Christchurch, Senior SISS: Sun September 1 – Thurs September 5, Christchurch.

 Only in exceptional circumstances will players who cannot meet these expectations be named in these teams (for example, school-related trips).
 In these circumstances, it will be up to the discretion of the coach(es) whether a player who is unavailable will be selected into the teams.